BryanHogan/bryanhogan/src/pages/now.md

 location: Seoul in South Korea
 ---

-- Starting a nomadic life.
+- Starting a nomadic life
 - Working on [DailySelfTrack](https://dailyselftrack.com/).
 - Looking for further ways to finance myself.